mbelmear/ESOF-423/README.md

 # ESOF-423
-These are all of the assignments I completed in ESOF 423.
+This is the project I helped complete in ESOF 423.